Maxwell5656/frontend-nanodegree-arcade-game/README.md

 To run the game, download it and open index.html in your browser.

+Use the arrow keys to control.
+Your goal is to make it to the water and avoid the bugs.
+Good luck!

 My resourses are the Mozilla Developer Network and stackoverflow.com